-The Ecology and Evolutionary Biology major will provide the springboard for students entering careers or research in the following areas: Ecology, Conservation Biology, Animal Behaviour, Evolutionary Biology, Systematic and Biodiversity, Environmental Consulting.
-Graduates will be prepared for these pathways by developing skills in survey, experimentation and modelling of ecological and evolutionary processes, which are crucial to being prepared to make contributions in research, education or in consulting roles in natural resources management and environmental consulting industries.
+The Ecology and Evolutionary Biology major will provide the springboard for students entering careers or research in the following areas: Ecology, Conservation Biology, Evolutionary Biology, Systematics and Biodiversity, and Environmental Consulting.
+Graduates will be prepared for these pathways by developing skills in survey, experimentation and quantitative modelling of ecological and evolutionary processes.
+This prepares students to make contributions in research, education, or in consulting roles in natural resources management and environmental consulting industries.

-This major will integrate knowledge from a range of disciplines from genetics through organismal biology to ecosystem science, by enabling students to complete a sequence of specialist subjects in each, as well as integrated subjects in which the students develop an understanding of the application of ecological methods to solving current problems in evolution, ecology and biodiversity.
+This major will integrate knowledge from a range of disciplines from genetics through organismal biology and ecosystem science.
+Students will draw on this background and use skills in sampling and data analysis to solve current problems in evolution, ecology and biodiversity.
 Students will gain experience preparing them for the workplace by participating in group research projects and working groups.

 Intended learning outcomes